 White Rocks Trail

 1.6 miles each way – This is towards the end of Snow Canyon where the red rocks fade into white.
 It’s absolutely beautiful.
 AND keep in mind that you do not have to hike the entire trail.
 It’s a short walk to start climbing the white rocks!
-We did our family photos here recently, and I wore flip flops then no shoes at all!
+When I was married previously, we did our family photos here!
+Great spot for portraits.

 Petrified Dunes Trail